 HEADLESS FRIENDS

-This new collection of six articles looks at a range of interlinked topics, including building safe spaces, the weight of words, how play benefits the brain, shouting about queer magic, finding pockets of calm, and art as a form of activism.
+Our third issue delves into themes of pride, prejudice and play.
+This collection of four new articles looks at a range of interlinked topics, including building safe spaces, the weight of words, how play benefits the brain, and alternative forms of activism.

-Interview: Illustrator and workshop facilitator, Natasha Taheem
+Interview: Illustrator & Artist, Natasha Taheem

 Playtime

-Queer film club: Queendom
+Queer Film Club: Queendom

 PAST ISSUES